UON Graduate Research has compiled five lists of Frequently Asked Questions for future and current HDR candidates.

 The Student Peer Advisors (SPA) support scheme is available to all current HDR students.
 The scheme offers free one-on-one sessions for research students to access support and advice from former of senior research students about a variety of topics

 For more information on these and other sources of support, visit Research Support.

+To support you in your studies you will be provided with a free laptop computer, which is yours to keep when you successfully complete.
 You may also able to access the university’s High Performance Computing facilities and specialised research applications.
 Access to laboratories and other specialist facilities will be arranged within your faculty.

 For more information on resources available to you, see Accessing Resources.

 It is important that problems are identified early so that appropriate measures may be put in place to provide adequate support to you.